boennemann/grunt-semantic-release/README.md

 ## Setup

-This task comes with a setup script.
-You should be good to go after running this.
+This task comes with a setup script, that takes care of registering all necessary build hooks in the `.travis.yml` file and encrypting necessary tokens.

 ```shell
 ./node_modules/.bin/setup